cezi/julianowe-eu/_works/pocketbudget.md

 # SectionX2
 description11:
   title: Optimistically in control
-  text1: "<p>Being in control of finances should be associated with a strong but optimistic approach.
-We wanted PocketBudget to create a sense of both independence and trust, help.</p>"
+  text1: "<p>Being in control of finances should be associated with a <b>strong but optimistic</b> approach.</br> We wanted PocketBudget to create a sense of both independence and trust, help.</p>"
-  text2: "<p>Another important element was to ensure transparency, cleanliness and a modernist look for easy day-to-day financial management.</p>"
+  text2: "<p>Another important element was to ensure <b>transparency, cleanliness and a modernist look</b> for easy day-to-day financial management.</p>"

 gallery-section-x2:
   - assets/img/works/PBUIlight.png